oe1wkl/Morserino-32/README.md

 Here on GitHub you will find both software and documentation of both hardware and software.

+For more information about Morserino-32, and for buying a kit, go to http://bit.ly/morserino-32

 For Announcements and FAQ go to http://morserino.info